 When a CVC is included in the DOCSIS 1.1 or 2.0 configuration file, the CM MUST verify the CVC before accepting any of the code upgrade settings it contains.
 At receipt of the CVC in the configuration file, the CM MUST perform the following validation and procedural steps.
-If any of the following verification checks fail, the CM MUST immediately halt the CVC verification process and log the error if applicable.27 If the CM configuration file does not include a CVC that validates properly, the CM MUST NOT download upgrade code files whether triggered by the CM configuration file or via an SNMP MIB.
+If any of the following verification checks fail, the CM MUST immediately halt the CVC verification process and log the error if applicable.
+If the CM configuration file or via an SNMP MIB.
 In addition, if the CM configuration files does not include a CVC that validates properly, the CM is not required to process CVC's subsequently delivered via an SNMP MIB, and MUST NOT accept information from a CVC subsequently delivered via an SNMP MIB.